Subgroup analysis

 When and why should you run a subgroup analysis?

 If your organization has diverse pay structures across different regions or departments, it can be beneficial to conduct a subgroup analysis.
 For instance, in a global organization, pay structures may vary significantly between countries.
-In Country A, salaries might be heavily based on experience, or education and skills, whereas in Country B, the job family might play a more significant role in determining pay.
+In Country A, salaries might be heavily based on experience, or education and skills, whereas in Country B, the job family might play a more important role in determining pay.

 By running a subgroup analysis, you can generate separate models for each country (or any other subgroup), providing unique analysis results for each one.
 This approach allows you to understand how different variables impact pay structures in each subgroup, offering unique insights at a local level.